jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

   (27) prescribing the manner in which any notice or other document required by this Act to be given or served by, or to or on, any person is to be so given or served:
   (28) prescribing the matters in respect of which fees are payable under this Act; prescribing the amounts of the fees or the method by which they are to be assessed; and prescribing the persons to whom the fees are to be paid:
   (29) exempting or providing for the exemption of any person or class of persons from liability to pay any fees payable under this Act:
-  (30) authorising the waiver, refund, or remission, in such circumstances as in accordance with the regulations the Board or the Secretary thinks fit, of the whole or part of any fees payable under this Act:
+  (30) authorising the waiver, refund, or remission, in such circumstances as in accordance with the regulations the Board, WorkSafe, or the Secretary thinks fit, of the whole or part of any fees payable under this Act:
   (31) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this section, and the amount of the fine that may be imposed in respect of any such offence, which fine shall be an amount not exceeding $50,000 and, where the offence is a continuing one, a further amount not exceeding $2,000 for every day or part of a day during which the offence has continued:
   (32) providing for such matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.
 (2) Any regulations made under any of paragraphs (2) to (6) of subsection (1) may—